ulbanata/algo_book/data_structures/linked_lists.md

 * O(1) to add or remove a node (Faster than an array for any node added before the beginning)
 * O(n) to get to the nth node (Slower than an array)
 * O(n) to see if something is in the linked list (Same as an array)
-* Structured- The node exists in a location (Same as an array)
+* Structured- The node exists in a location (Same as an array) <!-- Go into this one more in the section! -->